momsdish-corp/public-devspace/README.md

 ## Description
-This is an opinionated base devspace.yaml configuration commonly used functions.
+This is an opinionated base DevSpace file, with commonly used functions.

 Refer to [REF.md](REF.md) for a list of available functions.